abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter14.md

 # Questions and Answers

-1a.
-Realized beings abound these days.
+Question: Realized beings abound these days.
 Care to comment?

-1b.
 When the conditions are conducive and the inquiry is in earnest, is it possible to “wake up” quickly?

-I remember when Ajahn Chah came to America to teach.
+Answer: I remember when Ajahn Chah came to America to teach.
 Because he had done some traveling and had taught in a few different places, he was asked, “Now that you have been in America for a while, how do you feel about Buddhism coming to America?”
 Ajahn Chah had this blank look on his face and said that Buddhism hadn’t come to America yet: “I haven’t seen any Buddhism yet.”
 Ajahn Chah could be naughty sometimes.

 Certainly, when the conditions are conducive and the inquiry is in earnest, it is possible to wake up quickly, but finding conducive